3 Insidous Money Mindset Myths That Afflict Professional Women

 So is this a “money mindset” issue?

-These are actually issues to do with power, being your own boss, and doing what you want in life.
+These are actually issues to do with power, showing up for yourself, and creating the life you want.

 I believe three money mindset myths intersect to prevent purpose-led women from accessing their financial power: